AI / Saturday February 7, 2026

 Using AI for content creation isn’t that easy.
 If you ask Chat GPT to write a blog post about cybersecurity, for example, it will do a horrendous job.
 It will splurge some generic nonsense that everyone knows and won’t add any value to the text.
 However, if you give the AI enough instructions, what to focus on, who it is for, what keywords to use, what content plan to use, how many words each segment should be, and anything else, it will produce a much better result.

 Usually, for content to be good, the explanation should be about 20% of the length of the text.
 That’s without the information feed.
-We’re just talking about the instructions on how to write a specific piece of content.
+We’re just talking about the instructions for writing a specific piece of content.
 Furthermore, you need to be careful with the language that you use.
 For example, if you ask for an article, it will be vastly different than if you ask for a blog post or an essay.
 The genres matter.

 The same goes for image creation, information searching, and even keyword research.
 The more specific you are in your request, the less work you will have afterward.